opencca/opencca.github.io/content/docs/guides/faq.md

 (MOSFET, 10kΩ, 220Ω resistors) and should be doable in a few minutes of soldering.
 A google search for "MOSFET as a switch" should give you the gist what to do.

 {{< /details >}}

+{{< details "Q: What about Support for Orange Pi 5 Plus or other RK3588 variants?" >}}

+_December 2025_

+We chose the Rock 5B as the reference platform because its Linux kernel support was more up to date at the time of kickoff.
+Although the Orange Pi 5 Plus uses the same SoC, you will likely need to adjust MMIO offsets (either in code or the device tree) in TFA and U-Boot, and possibly find or adapt a suitable Linux kernel for better peripheral support.
+[Collabora](https://www.collabora.com/) does upstream work for RK3588 in Linux, so they may have merged better support for other variants of the RK3588 by now.

+Feel invited to send patches to OpenCCA.

+{{< /details >}}